– Advertisement –

 What do all these cult leaders have in common?
 A fervent belief that the end of the world was nigh, and that only they and their followers would be saved.
 It’s a disturbing and tragic pattern that’s hard to ignore.
 But in a world where reality TV and social media influencers reign supreme, it’s not surprising that some people are willing to follow anyone who promises them a way out of the chaos.

 And this is exactly what’s happening with arguably the world’s largest and most influential end-times cult in all of history—the climate change cult.
-Recently, you may have seen that Greta Thunburg, a climate change activist who was elevated to the position of high-priestess of climate activism in 2018 when she, as a child, began skipping school to protest climate change outside of the Swedish Parliament.
+You’ve probably seen that Greta Thunburg, a climate change activist, has been elevated to the position of high-priestess of climate activism in 2018 when she, as a child, began skipping school to protest climate change outside of the Swedish Parliament.

 Just this week, Thunberg, 20, received an honorary doctorate from the Faculty of Theology at the University of Helsinki.
 So why a doctorate in theology?
 Because, as you can clearly see, climate activism is a religion.